Otázka: The U.S.A.

 The US is famous for its natural dangers.
 The Pacific Basin faces danger mainly from earthqakes, volcanoes, forest fires and mudslides (sesuv půdy), while those living on the Gulf and Atlantic coasts must beware of hurricanes.
 The Midwest suffers (trpět) mainly from tornadoes, as does the southeast.

-New England.
 The first European settlers settled in this region in the 17th century and it became the country’s cultural and economic center for a long time.
 Even today, it is home to some of the most prestigious universities (Harvard, Yale…).

 Now I would like to tell you something about history of US.
 I will start with first settlements.